Mr-Msz/HomemadeHealthMonitorCovid/README.md

 :-------------------------:|
 ![](https://github.com/Mr-Msz/HomemadeHealthMonitorCovid/blob/main/Figure/email3.png?raw=true) |

+<p align="center">Figure 15 Updated Alert email</p>

+Figure 15 is how the updated alert email is like.
 The attached link is the tartan test information page.

 ### Code
 ```markdown